kleinbottle/swanlotus/content/blogs/pi-of-archimedes/pi-of-archimedes.md

 The next thing Archimedes needed---and knew how to do---was to compute $\sqrt{3}$, which figures in [@eq:triangle].
 Finding square roots is a tedious process, not unlike long division, and prone to human error.
 The patience and doggedness of Archimedes that must have gone into the effort is astounding.

 Archimedes must have known how to extract square roots by hand.
 Perhaps, he used one of the methods described in my blog ["How Are Numbers Built?"](https://swanlotus.netlify.app/blogs/how-are-numbers-built).
 He should have known the value of $\sqrt{3}$ as a rational fraction.
-With remarkable accuracy, he claimed [@heath2002] that:
+With remarkable accuracy, he claimed [@heath2002] that:^[The rule above the digits indicates the sequence that recurs in the decimal representation.
+The value of $\sqrt{3}$ rounded to ten decimal places is 1.7320508076.]
 $$
 1.73\overline{205128} = \frac{1351}{780} > \sqrt{3} > \frac{265}{153} = 1.\overline{7320261437908496}
 $${#eq:sqrt3}